-Fresh drinking water and sugar free squash are readily available for the children, they are accessible to the children and they are encouraged to drink regularly.
+We encourage children to use their water bottles and fresh drinking water is readily available to top up and they are encouraged to drink regularly.
 Milk and diluted orange juice are also available at the breakfast club where applicable.

-In addition to a hot/cold snack as soon the children arrive in the afternoon, children also have a selection of fresh fruit and a Cracker/rice cake or biscuit at approx 5pm which gives them enough to keep them going until their supper.
+In addition to a hot/cold snack offered to the children as soon as they arrive in the afternoon, a selection of fresh fruit and cracker/rice cake or biscuit is served at approx. 5pm which keeps them going until their supper.

 We offer information on healthy lifestyles by providing activities and games based around the subject.
-Planning the menu with the children provides us with the opportunity to discuss the benefits of healthy food options.
+Children are engaged in cookery activities and assist in planning the menu which provides us with the opportunity to discuss the benefits of healthy food options.

 The supervisor and a number of playworkers are trained in Food Hygiene and hold a 12 hour Paediatric First Aid qualification, which are renewed every 3 years for best practice.

-We encourage the children to be introduced to a variety of food by coinciding this with special days in different cultures and religions.
+We encourage the children to try a variety of different food by incorporating cookery activities when celebrating different cultures and religions.